Zowiezo-zoe/Zowiezo-zoe/README.md

 - 👋 Hi, I’m @Zowiezo-zoe
 - 👀 I’m interested in coding, software and web development
-- 🌱 I’m currently learning web devolopment and beginner coding
+- 🌱 I’m currently learning web development and beginner coding
 - 💞️ I’m looking to collaborate on code, if i'm looking for help or cool projects!

 - 😄 Pronouns: she/her